asyncapi/go-watermill-template/readme.md

 	$ git clone https://github.com/jposton96a/to-go.git
 	```
 3. Run the generator.
-	Args in order:
+	Arguments:
 	* The path to your Async specification file
-	* The path to the template folder of this directory
+	* The path to the template folder of this repo
 	* Destination directory for output
 	```
 	$ ag ./asyncapi.yaml ~/dev/tools/to-go/template -o ./<dest-dir>